Yiju-Li/CV/resume_hardware.md

 As a dual-degree student at the University of California, San Diego, pursuing Computer Engineering and Applied Mathematics, I bring a thorough understanding of both software and hardware development to the table.
 My passion for hardware has driven me to constantly seek opportunities to improve my skills in this field.
 My strong foundation in mathematical modeling and problem-solving, acquired through my studies in Applied Mathematics, makes me a valuable asset in hardware engineering.
 I approach every task with a professional demeanor and am dedicated to delivering outstanding work.
 My hands-on experience as a software engineer intern at Shengmu Life and UBTech has honed my technical skills and ability to work in a team.
 Additionally, my experience as a QA engineer intern at CloudGame has enhanced my attention to detail and problem-solving skills.
 I am enthusiastic about the opportunity to apply my skills and continue to grow as a hardware engineer in a new role.

-## Education
-Bachelor of Science in Computer Engineering
-Bachelor of Science in Applied Mathematics
-University of California, San Diego
-Sep 2020 - current

 ## Hardware Engineering Project
 *For a comprehensive understanding of my professional endeavors, I invite you to visit my website at [YijuLi.info/Projects](https://yijuli.info/projects), where more projects are available for review.*
 - **MIPS-inspired Microcontroller Design with SystemVerilog**